 Several sights in Xi’an such as the Big and Little Goose Pagodas, Ming walls and Drum and Bell Tower attest to the city’s grandeur.

-The infusion of cultures that arrived with Silk Road traders is most easily seen at the comprehensive Shaanxi Provincial Museum, where galleries highlight local arts and culture over millennia.
-Follow the display to see how new influences from afar sparked changes in architecture and religion, how the goods traded impacted what the Chinese were using in their everyday lives, and how creativity exploded when more formal Greek, Persian and Roman styles were overlaid onto flowing Indian patterns and traditional Chinese scenes.
+The infusion of cultures that arrived with Silk Road traders is most easily seen at the comprehensive Shaanxi Provincial Museum.
+Sophisticated galleries highlight local arts and culture over millennia.
+Follow the display to see how new influences from afar sparked changes in architecture and religion.
+Silk Route trade goods impacted what the Chinese were using in their everyday lives.
+Creativity exploded when more formal Greek, Persian and Roman styles were overlaid onto flowing Indian patterns and traditional Chinese scenes.

 It’s time to begin your Silk Road journey.

-Keep in mind that the Silk Road’s commercial, cultural and strategic role between the 2nd and 17th centuries A.D. was so important to China, that successive emperors ordered the UNESCO-designated Great Wall extended westward from Xi’an to protect it.
-Wealth was everywhere along the route.
+The Silk Road’s commercial, cultural and strategic role was very important to China.
+That’s why successive emperors ordered the UNESCO-designated Great Wall extended westward from Xi’an to protect it.
+Wealth was everywhere along the route between the 2nd and 17th centuries A.D.

-Jiayuguan Pass is the famous westernmost end of the Great Wall and brings may visitors to this bustling small city of the same name, a plane flight west from Xi’an.
+Jiayuguan Pass is the famous westernmost end of the Great Wall.
+This structure alone brings many visitors to this bustling small city of the same name, a plane flight west from Xi’an.

-After passing several beacons (soldiers’ watchtowers) along the region’s highways you arrive at the remarkably intact fortress of Jiayuguan Pass, built in 1372.
-Don’t miss the chance to rub its superb Ming Dynasty-era stonework, climb the battlements, study the sophisticated defenses and appreciate the human capital used to build it in the harsh Gobi Desert.
+Pass several beacons (soldiers’ watchtowers) along the region’s highways until the remarkably intact fortress of Jiayuguan Pass.
+Don’t miss the chance to rub its superb Ming Dynasty-era stonework, ca. 1372.
+Climb the battlements and study the sophisticated defenses.
+A huge amount of human capital built it in the harsh Gobi Desert.
 Kids love this place.
 If you and your family are tired of climbing old stones, a helicopter stands by for flightseeing tours.

-A lesser known highlight in this desert are the Wei-Jin Tombs, a collection of brick underground tombs built during the Wei and Jin dynasties (about 3rd to 5th century A.D.)
+A lesser known highlight in this desert are the Wei-Jin Tombs, a collection of brick underground tombs built during the Wei and Jin dynasties.
 Scholars believe there are up to 1,400 tombs under these barren fields outside Jiayuguan, although only a few are open to visitors.
 Imagine walking down a perfectly spaced brick staircase more than 1,800 years old into a series of vaulted chambers.
 There’s a bit of a weird echo.

-Allow plenty of time to study the sculpted stucco trim and brightly painted tiles depicting flowers, animals and vivid images of daily life.
-The Wei Jin picture book isn’t high religious art, it’s about life in ancient China and very accessible to all ages.
+Look closely at the sculpted stucco trim and brightly painted tiles depicting flowers, animals and vivid images of daily life.
+The Wei Jin picture book isn’t high religious art.
+Explain to kids that it’s about life in ancient China and is very accessible to all ages.

 Zhangye is a much smaller, quieter Silk Road oasis with a laidback vibe on display at the city’s Dafo or Great Buddha Temple.
 This somber, carved wood temple houses a famous reclining Buddha.
 In the darkened temple, you can just make out that Buddha’s meditative eyes are shaded by half-lowered lids.
 A hushed grace fills the room.